digitalspring/whitepaper/whitepaper.md

 to establish neighbor relationships) or set it to some default value such as "0000" such that everybody is able to participate in the group.
-On top of that, the sender might also allow the members to forward all messages to anyone they like.
-While either authenticity or deniability of the messages would again be lost (because the sender won't authenticate with those 3rd parties individually or will sign the group key / ID with his own public key), this would effectively allow recipients to stay anonymous towards the sender because they hide behind another peer.
+On top of that, the sender might also allow the members to forward all messages to anyone they like (for instance as part of a separate multicast group).
+While either authenticity or deniability of the messages would again be lost (because the sender will either not authenticate with those 3rd parties individually or will sign the group key / ID with his own public key representing his identity), this would effectively allow recipients to stay anonymous towards the sender by hiding behind another peer.
+A disadvantage of this approach is clearly that the peer forwarding the data will represent a single point of failure.

 <!-- If the number of recipients gets very large, one can savely assume that
 it is not the sender anymore who decided on each recipient individually.